kqian5/jekyll-now/_posts/2018-7-16-Video-Surveillance.md

 layout: post
 title: The Dystopian Future Nobody Wants
 ---
-Machine learning is hot hot hot right now --yes even more so than Drake’s newest album-- and it was simply a matter of time before the camera industry hopped on that bandwagon.
+Machine learning is hot hot hot right now --yes even more so than Drake’s newest album-- and it was simply a matter of time before the camera industry hopped on that hypetrain.

 Machine learning is in essence a subset of Artificial Intelligence that allow computers to learn from data without being explicitly programmed.
 Pair that up with cameras and we suddenly have cameras that ostensibly see like humans.